-On November 8, 2022, ARS Pharma completed the Merger with Silverback in accordance with the Merger Agreement.
-Under the terms of the Merger Agreement, immediately prior to the effective time of the Merger, 22,399,435 shares of ARS Pharma's preferred stock were converted into 26,473,899 shares of ARS Pharma's common stock.
+In November 2022, ARS Pharma completed the Merger with Silverback in accordance with the Merger Agreement.
+Under the terms of the Merger Agreement, immediately prior to the effective time of the Merger, 22,399,435 shares of ARS Pharma's convertible preferred stock were converted into 26.473.899 shares of ARS Pharma's common stock.